onthecodepath/iOS-Interview-Questions/README.md

 #### What is JSON?

 JSON stands for JavaScript Object Notation.
 According to [wiki](https://en.wikipedia.org/wiki/JSON), it is a file format that uses human-readable text to transmite data objects consisting of attribute-value pairs and array data types.

-#### What is a category and where is it used?

-Categories define methods of an existing class and are typically used to add them to an existing class.
-That class would then have access to the same methods without having access to the source code and thus, would be unable to make changes to the methods.
-In Objective-C, this is typically performed in the header file.

 #### What is the difference between not-running, inactive, active, background and suspended execution states?**